ZarehD/AspNetStatic/Readme.md

 /blog/articles/post1 | /blog/articles/post1.cshtml | /blog/articles/post1.html | /blog/articles/post1/index..html

-> #### The same rules apply when links in static files are updated to refer to other generated static pages.
+> :bulb: The same rules apply when links in static files are updated to refer to other generated static pages.

 __IMPORTANT NOTE__: In ASP.NET Core, UrlHelper (and the asp-* tag helpers) generate link URIs based on the routing configuration of your app, so if you're using them, be sure to specify an appropriate value for `alwaysDefaultFile`, as shown below.
 (NOTE: Specify the same value if/when configuring the fallback middleware).